Regional Cattle Auction Reports...

 Billings Livestock Commission Cattle Auction - Billings, MT

-Compared to last week: Feeder steer and heifer calves were all too lightly tested to develop an accurate market trend, however steady to higher undertones were noticed on all feeder cattle offerings.
+Compared to last week: Feeder steer and heifer calves were all too lightly tested this week to develop any market trend.
 Demand was mostly good for light offerings.
-Quality this week was mostly plain to average today.
-Lots of variation was seen in quality again this week.
+Quality this week was mostly plain to average.
+The bulk of the feeder offering was offered in small packages or as singles.
+Quality was overall not as attractive as this week compared to last weeks sale.

 Mitchell Livestock Auction – Mitchell SD